 for my pioneering work with dancers and stage competitors.

-Vickie Sheer says "Sanna's wisdom should be playing in every dancer's ear."
+Vickie Sheer, Dance Eduacators of America, says "Sanna's wisdom should be heard in every dancer's ear."

 - Build Confidence and Inner Prowess